 My IRCA certification has lapsed, but I’d like to come back.
 Do I need to submit a new application?

-If your certification expired more than three years ago, then you will need to submit a new application form and the relevant supporting documents.
-If your certification expired less than three years ago, you just need to fill in the Return to IRCA form and send us a CPD log, audit log and signed declaration.
-Find out more here, or get in touch if you need any help.
+If your certification expired more than 5 years ago, then you will need to submit a new application online.
+If your certification expired less than 5 years ago, you will need to contact the Member Journey team for advice on reinstating your membership.

 Can I apply directly for Lead Auditor / Principal Auditor grade or do I have to register at a lower grade first?